- What is the Craigslist Cashier's Check Scam?

 - How to Beat Craigslist Scams Involving Cashier's Checks

 - Have You Fallen for This Craigslist Cashier's Check Scam?

 Anyone who posts an advertisement selling something on Craigslist is at risk of this fake cashier's check scam.
 The scammers are not necessarily out to steal the item you're selling; they're more interested in having you send them money.

-- This scam can also happen if you're renting a room or providing a service.
-The fraud's layout is the same in both instances—the buyer will be eager to rent your room without seeing it or hire you for a job without asking for qualifications.
+- This scam can also happen if you're renting a room.
+The buyer will be eager to rent your room without seeing it or hire you for a job without asking for qualifications.
 In the room scenario, they may send you several months' rent upfront and later ask you to return the money or use the extra funds to pay their movers.

 - If the scammer hires you for a job, they may send you extra money and ask you to buy equipment or software from their "trusted provider."
 In both cases, the cashier's checks will bounce, and you'll be responsible for paying your bank back the funds.